+National Boy Scouts Day is celebrated every year on Feb.
+8. It's a day when people around the world—yep, the Scouts is an international organization—celebrate the character building work done by those moving from Tenderfoot to Eagle (or just hanging out and learning to tie knots).
 The organization's numerous merit badges cover everything from basic first aid and crime prevention to moviemaking and geocaching.
-But while Boy Scouts is aimed at young teenagers, the skills learned there are anything but child's play.
-Test your own knowledge of some of these Scouting essentials to see whether you’d be worthy of a merit badge.
+So while Boy Scouts might be aimed at young teenagers, the skills learned there are anything but child's play.
+Test your own knowledge of some of these Scouting essentials by taking this Boy Scouts quiz and finding out whether you would be worthy of a merit badge.

-What's the number one priority in backcountry survival?
+Question: What's the number one priority in backcountry survival?

 When lost in the woods or separated from your group while camping, what is the most important thing you'll need?

-Answer: A positive mental attitude
+Answer: A positive mental attitude.

-What are the other six survival priorities?
+Question: What are the other six survival priorities?

 The Wilderness Survival merit badge lists seven total priorities.
 Following "a positive mental attitude," there are six other must-haves for those who are stranded.

-What does PFD stand for in rowing?
+Question: What does PFD stand for in rowing?

 No, this is not some kind of weird new type of file on your computer.
 It's a specific tool that any Scout would be able to name.

-Answer: Personal floatation device
+Answer: Personal floatation device.

 As in, a life jacket, life preserver, or any other device that allows the wearer to remain afloat when in water.

-Which of these things should be avoided when carving?
+Question: Which of these things should be avoided when carving?

-Carving in your lap.
+A. Carving in your lap

-Using long strokes.
+B. Using long strokes

-Carving near your face.
+C. Carving near your face

-All of the above
+D. All of the above

 All three of those options are bad when it comes to carving.
 You should always carve at a table, at a distance from your face and throat, and using small, well-placed strokes (both for safety and to ensure your project looks how you want it to).

-Name three methods (other than matches) to build a fire.
+Question: Name three methods (other than matches) to build a fire.

-Each of these methods has their advantages and disadvantages (not everyone has flint and steel handy and wood has to be very dry for friction to work effectively), but all are ways to get a fire started when you don't have a match.
+Each of these methods has their advantages and disadvantages—not everyone has flint and steel handy, and wood has to be very dry for friction to work effectively—but all are ways to get a fire started when you don't have a match.